hartwigmedical/hmftools/sage/README2.md

 An INSERT will always include the base to the left of the insert as well as the new sequence.
 As with a DEL, the read context will be extended to include any repeats and/or microhomology.

 The importance of capturing the microhomology is demonstrated in the following example.
 This delete of 4 bases is nominally left aligned at position 7 as AAAAC > A but can equally be represented as 8:AAACA > A, 9:AACAA > A, 10: ACAAA > A, 11: CAAAC > C etc.

-Using a read context of `CAAAAACAAACAAACAAT` which spans the microhomology will match (shown bolded) every alt but not the ref:
+Using a read context of `CAAAAACAAACAAACAAT` which spans the microhomology will match (bold) every alt but not the ref:

-The ref and read sequences appear as:

 <pre>
 REF:   GTCTCAAAAACAAACAAACAAACAATAAAAAAC